 When teens are down on themselves, feelings of hurt and anger can build up inside them.
 This can lead to emotional outbursts and acts of defiance.

 Bullying from Peers

-Teens who experience bullying can often experience feelings of social isolation, loneliness, anxiety, low self esteem, and fear.
+Teens who experience bullying can often experience feelings of social isolation, loneliness, anxiety, low self-esteem, and fear.
 This can be a traumatic experience during the formative years of one’s life.
-Since many teens do not have the coping skills to deal with these feelings, some with lash out with anger and emotional outbursts.
+Since many teens do not have the coping skills to deal with these feelings, some lash out with anger and emotional outbursts.

 An Unresolved Family Conflict

 Some teens are not emotionally equipped to deal with a major family conflict or trauma.
 Even adults have trouble dealing with these issues.
 Since teens do not know how to cope with the negative feelings associated with these situations, some will experience angry outbursts and will commit acts of defiance as (unhealthy) ways to cope with things that are out of their control.
 While these teens can be written off as being a “defiant teenager,” many of these teens are struggling with issues such as:

 Because anger is one of the stages of grief, it is only natural for a teen who has lost a friend or family member to feel some anger.
 Some teens, however, experience difficulties moving past this stage, especially when it is a traumatic loss of someone very close to him or her.

 Developmental and/or Neurological Issue

 (i.e. ADHD, Autism Spectrum Disorder, Oppositional Defiant Disorder.)
 Teens who have neuro-developmental issues such as these can have problems with a lack of self-awareness/self-control, impulse control, social skill deficits, and difficulties managing/handling emotions, especially anger.
 In addition, these teens can be more sensitive to sensory information from the outside world, causing them to become easily overwhelmed or overstimulated.